Near future

 A solution to limit mortality in the first month of life, ideal in areas where current solutions are not readily available.

-Called "Little I," it allows parents in resource-poor countries to monitor the health of their newborn babies.
-They do this with a durable, low-cost device that gives them the assurance of their newborn's survival despite a lack of medical knowledge.
+Called “Little I,” it allows parents in low-resource countries to monitor the health of their newborns.
+They do this with a durable, low-cost device that gives them the guarantee of their newborn's survival despite the lack of medical knowledge.

 This service is implemented by NGOs who first purchase and transport these medical innovations to the community and then teach how to use it.
 After 28 days, the device is returned, cleaned and recharged for use by another infant.